 The color of the typography should complement the overall packaging design while ensuring sufficient contrast for readability.
 For example, dark fonts on light backgrounds or vice versa are commonly used to enhance visibility.
 Additionally, the color should align with the brand’s color palette to maintain consistency.

-Emerging Trends in Packaging Typography
+What are the Emerging Trends in Packaging Typography?

 1. Minimalist Typography